The Slide Show/ Neckerchief Slides

 slides at import shops.

-good slides.Thread the neckerchief up from behind the top slot, then back down
+make good slides.Thread the neckerchief up from behind the top slot,

 - Hair barrettes (especially for tying back long hair)